Are you wondering what you can make with old sweaters from the thrift store? Then you will love this old sweater snowman project!

 E6000 is a great household and craft glue to have on hand.
 I glued buttons on all over the snowman.
 Use as many as you want.
 The buttons I chose were of varying sizes and neutral colors.
 I think silver buttons would add such sparkle to the snowman!

 Our little fella might be getting cold by now so let’s give him a hat and scarf!
-Pull the hat down onto his head more than you think is necessary.
-Adjust the hat where is looks best to you – allow enough for the ribbing to be rolled up a bit to create a brim for the hat.
+Pull the hat down onto his head more than you think is necessary to allow for a rolled hem on the hat.
+Adjust the hat where it looks best to you and roll up the hem.

 Use a dollop of E6000 just under the hat to secure it.
 Do this in the front & back and on both sides of the hat.
 Be sure that you hide the glue under the hat – you don’t want it to show!